 Pro: Front-end developers don’t have to think about the CMS.

 Con: Although the content can be managed, there are limited preview options and help from developers is required for creating new pages and changes to the structure of the pages.
 The CMS becomes an interface to manage content in pre-configures forms.

-Pro: Various CMS vendors offer CMS frameworks which combine the flexibility of an SPA with the features of the CMS, mainly enabling a good authoring experience.
+Pro: Various CMS vendors offer CMS frameworks which combine the flexibility of a SPA with the features of the CMS, mainly enabling a good authoring experience.

-Con: The front-end developers require initial knowledge of the CMS vendor SPA and there is more dependency on the used CMS technology.
+Con: The front-end developers require fundamental knowledge of the CMS vendor, SPA and there is more dependency on the used CMS technology.